 Project U.S.E. works with organizations and people from all different backgrounds, with a specific focus on providing access to experiential education opportunities to underserved youth and community organizations in the Greater Newark area.
 To learn more about who we serve and our impact, click below.

 Enhancing Academic & Social Learning

 Long before “differentiated instruction” came to be buzz words in education, Project U.S.E. understood that children and adults learn in different ways.
 Most, in fact, learn best by doing.
 Furthermore, we understand that schools face a fundamental challenge: making education meaningful and relevant to youth.
 Experiential education targets both hard skills and soft skills.
-Our programs, exercises and activities—both in the classroom and outdoors—provide a fun and meaningful methodology to learn and understand mathematics, scientific concepts, writing skills and conduct historical research.
-Concurrently, a Project U.S.E. initiative inspires strong character, self-motivation, confidence, positive risk-taking, and team-work.
+Our programs, exercises and activities—both in the classroom and outdoors—provide a fun and meaningful methodology to learn and understand mathematics, scientific concepts, and the humanities.
+Concurrently, a Project U.S.E. programming inspires strong character, self-motivation, confidence, positive risk-taking, and team-work.
 Experiential education provides teens the foundation they need to attain personal success both in and out of school.